-We are evaluating our internal controls over financial reporting in order to allow management to report on, and our independent auditors to attest to, our internal controls over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act of 2002 and the rules and regulations of the SEC, which we collectively refer to as Section 404.
-We are currently performing the system and process evaluation and testing required in an effort to comply with the management assessment and auditor certification requirements of Section 404, which will initially apply to us as of December 31, 2005.
-In the course of our ongoing Section 404 evaluation, we have identified areas of internal controls that may need improvement and have instituted remediation efforts where necessary.
-Currently, none of our identified areas that need improvement have been categorized as material weaknesses or significant deficiencies.
-However, we are in the evaluation process, and we may identify conditions that may result in significant deficiencies or material weaknesses in the future.
+We are obligated to evaluate our internal controls over financial reporting in order to allow management to report on, and our independent auditors to attest to, our internal controls over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act of 2002 and the rules and regulations of the SEC, which we collectively refer to as Section 404.
+In our Section 404 evaluation, we have identified areas of internal controls that may need improvement and have instituted remediation efforts where necessary.
+Currently, none of our identified areas that need improvement have been categorized as material weaknesses.
+We may identify conditions that may result in significant deficiencies or material weaknesses in the future.